dievik/Increment-a-stored-value/README.md

 # Smiley-School
-Increment a dynamically stored value at the browser's localStorage with buttons, with delete function.
+Increment a dynamically stored value at the browser's localStorage, with a delete function.